 If, during gliding flight, the air is estimated to be rising at more than SOAR_VSPEED and the RC switch position allows it, the aircraft will automatically enter LOITER mode.
 While in LOITER mode the aircraft will adjust the loiter position to better centre the thermal.

 LOITER mode is exited under the following conditions:

 - SOAR_ALT_MIN is reached.

-The flight mode will be returned to whatever it was before LOITER was triggered, with the following exception.
-If the previous mode was FBWB or CRUISE, and thermalling ended due to reaching SOAR_ALT_MIN, RTL will be triggered instead.
+The flight mode will be returned to whatever it was before LOITER was triggered.
+As an exception to this, if the previous mode was FBWB or CRUISE, and thermalling ended due to reaching SOAR_ALT_MIN, RTL will be triggered instead.

 To work out how fast the air is rising or sinking the autopilot needs to know the aircraft’s sink rate for a given airspeed in still air.
-This is related to the drag polar of the plane.
-Estimating the polar can be a little involved.
-If you have an airframe reasonably similar to a Parkzone Radian, it is reasonable to leave the SOAR_POLAR_B and SOAR_POLAR_CDO unchanged.
-You should adjust SOAR_POLAR_K for your plane using the following formula:
+This is related to the drag polar of the plane and is specified using the SOAR_POLAR parameters.
+SOAR_POLAR_K is the most important one to set initially and is calculated using the following formula:

 SOAR_POLAR_K = 16*Weight/Area (weight in kg, area in metres squared).

 SOAR_POLAR_K = 703*Weight/Area (weight in oz, area in inches squared).